justinTsugranes/justinTsugranes/README.md

 - I'm here to be part of the paradigm shift from Web2.0 to Web3.0 and beyond.
 I'm extremely fascinated with smart contracts, DeFi, tokenized assets, blockchain use-cases, cloud computing, augmented reality, and machine learning.
 - Currently learning to code Smart Contracts for all EVM compatible chains - Mostly Ethereum and Polygon and looking to work with teams on blockchain projects.
-- Focused on Solidity, Hardhat, ethers.js, Chainlink, the Graph inside of Visual Studio Code
+- Focused on Solidity, Javascript, Hardhat, ethers.js, Chainlink, the Graph inside of Visual Studio Code
-- Also learning Javascript.
-When I have a handle on that, I'm going to dive into Typescript and then Rust so I can code on Solana.
+- When I have a handle on that, I'm going to dive into Typescript and then Rust so I can code on Solana.
+Super interested in Motoko on the Internet Computer as well.
 - I blew my right hand up with dynamite when I was 9 (for real) and then became a guitarist for the US Army, a professional Jazz guitarist and recording artist.

 ### Hobbies and Interests